divaamahajan/URLshortening-distributed-system/README.md

 docker build -t clientimage ./client
 ```

-### 2. Create helm chart
+### 5.2.
+Creating Helm Chart
 *Make sure kubernetes is enabled in your dockerhub settings*

 **a. for memcached**
 1. Execute below command to upgraded or install the Helm chart (which has service and deployments) named `urlcache` into the Kubernetes cluster, using the [Helm chart](https://artifacthub.io/packages/helm/bitnami/memcached) by aartifact.
 ```bash
 helm upgrade --install urlcache oci://registry-1.docker.io/bitnamicharts/memcached

 ```

-3. Check the created with below command
+2. Check the created with below command
 ```bash
  kubectl get services -n default
 ```